 - Oats (unless specified as gluten-free)

-Additionally, look for foods that are labeled as certified gluten-free, as this ensures that a product is free from gluten as well as cross-contamination.
+Additionally, look for foods that are labeled as certified gluten-free.
+This ensures that a product is free from gluten as well as cross-contamination.

 Gluten can also be found in many cosmetics as well as hair products.
 However, most researchers agree that this is not likely to cause adverse side effects unless found in products that can easily be ingested, like lipstick.